TedHusted/awake/awake.md/awake.md

 	“What do you mean?” asks Tate, “Since when?
 That sounds dangerous.”

 	“There are protections.
-You need to plug a special dongle into the car, but then you can program an app on your phone to control a self-driving car the same way we controlled the wheelchair.”
+You need to plug a special dongle into the car, but then you can program an app on your device to control a self-driving car the same way we controlled the wheelchair.”

 	“Dongle?” asks Park.